Jan-Vincent Velazco

 In 2017, it was reported that Velazco joined the Swedish metal band, Ghost, as one of the Nameless Ghouls (Earth).
 It is not known when he exited the band.

 Early life

-Velazco started playing drums at the age of 13.
-He was a self-taught drummer at first then later studied at Yamaha Music Foundation whilst playing in several bands until college.
-When he was a teenager he moved to Guildford, UK, to study at the Academy of Contemporary Music and graduated with a Higher Diploma in Contemporary Music Performance before moving to London a year later.
+Velazco began playing drums at a young age.
+Initially self-taught, he later studied at the Yamaha Music Foundation while playing in several bands.
+He later moved to Guildford, UK, to study at (ACM) Academy of Contemporary Music, before relocating to London the following year.

 Pendragon

 In July 2015, Pendragon were scheduled to perform at Night of the Prog in Germany and Ramblin' Man Fair United Kingdom together with acts like Neal Morse and Scorpions but due to commitments for the Steven Wilson tour, Craig Blundell was unable to appear with the band so recommended Vincent to stand in for him for these 2 shows.

 Later that year, both Pendragon and Craig decided that Velazco would become the new permanent drummer for the band and in 2016 they announced a string of European headline shows in Germany, France, Netherlands, Switzerland, Italy, Austria, Poland, Belgium and the UK with support from John Young of Lifesigns/Bonnie Tyler.

 They also recorded their live DVD from Katowice, Poland and an interview from Metal Mind Productions.

 Whilst in Pendragon, Velazco has played alongside Dream Theater, Marillion, Scorpions, Pain of Salvation, Steve Hackett, Blue Öyster Cult, Saxon, FM, Anathema, Gregg Allman and Camel and has also toured Europe, Japan and North America.

 In 2018, Velazco recorded the albums Men Who Climb Mountains and The World as part of Pendragon's fortieth anniversary booklet which included a live CD from their sold out European tour.

 In 2019 Pendragon went back to the studio and recorded “Love Over Fear” which is the band’s most recent album.
 It became Amazon’s best selling album for a week, spent 3 months at the Official Progressive Charts and number 4 in the 2020 Prog Reader’s Poll.